GorbulasDev/learnelectra/docs/i_am_advance.md

 5. If both commands succeeded, there will be no return result.
 It will be a blank line.

-6. The file will now be located where the Electra Protocol QT Wallet runs (or on the Desktop if you did step 4a above).
+6. The file will now be located where the XEP Wallet runs (or on the Desktop if you did step 4a above).
 Example, most people on Windows for example use a shortcut to start the wallet from the start menu or desktop.
-The file is where the actual .exe of the Electra Protocol QT Wallet program is located.
+The file is where the actual .exe of the XEP Wallet program is located.
 On Windows, it's located in:
 ```
 C:\Program Files\Electra\
 ```